nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. All UI components in FoodWhere need to be recognisable by a user who has used GUIs before.
 1. FoodWhere should not access other devices present on the system, such as a printer or a scanner.

-#### Business/Domain Rules
+#### Business/domain rules

-1. FoodWhere stalls need to allow for the user to write multiple reviews on the stalls.
+1. FoodWhere needs to support multiple reviews on the same stall.
+1. FoodWhere needs to support stalls with generic names.
+1. FoodWhere needs to support stalls of different names at the same address.

-#### Performance Requirements
+#### Performance requirements

-1. FoodWhere should hold up to 1000 stalls and 1000 reviews while handling each command in under 1 second.
+1. FoodWhere should hold up to 1000 stalls and 1000 reviews while handling each command in under 1 second, on reasonable device specifications.
 1. FoodWhere's GUI should be functional within 5 seconds of starting, on reasonable device specifications.
 1. FoodWhere should be closed within 5 seconds of termination, on reasonable device specifications.
-1. FoodWhere's GUI should alert the user for any command that exceeds 5 seconds.

-#### Fault Tolerance Requirements
+#### Fault tolerance requirements

 1. No ASCII text input for FoodWhere should terminate FoodWhere unexpectedly.
 An exception to this would be the `exit` command.
-1. FoodWhere's application data should be saved after each successfully completed command.
+1. FoodWhere's application data should be saved after each successfully completed command which modifies the data.

-#### Other Requirements
+#### Other requirements

 1. Images used in FoodWhere's UI need to adhere to copyright.
 1. FoodWhere's codebase should be following the Object-oriented paradigm primarily.